 Students, parents, educators, and community leaders know there’s an urgent public education funding crisis facing Massachusetts.That’s why we’ve proposed legislation to Fund Our Future and are demanding action from our lawmakers for fair and equitable public education for every student in the Commonwealth from Pre-K through College.

-The Promise Act would change the funding formula to more accurately reflect the true cost of public education, with most of the new funding going to districts with the greatest need and the fewest resources.
+The Student Opportunity Act would change the funding formula to more accurately reflect the true cost of public education, with most of the new funding going to districts with the greatest needs.

 Higher Ed Funding